 What is Manufactured Stone?

-Manufactured stone, also known as faux stone or cultured stone, is a man-made product moulded and coloured to resemble natural stone.
+Manufactured stone, also known as cultured stone, is a man-made product moulded and coloured to resemble natural stone.
 The primary use of manufactured stone is for architectural purposes, such as creating exterior facades and unique statement walls.

 Manufactured stone is the first choice in the interior design industry due to its light weight and easy-to-use characteristics.
 Homeowners also don’t have to pay for fasteners or footings during installation, saving money and time.